raspberrypilearning/safeguarding-module/en/quiz1/question_1.md

 legend: Question 1 of 9
 ---

-Being inclusive of all young people regardless of gender, age, religion, nationality, ethnicity or creed.
+Is eing inclusive of all young people regardless of gender, age, religion, nationality, ethnicity or creed 'Good practice' or 'Poor practice'?

 --- choices ---
 - (x) Good practice